 Most Common Driver Errors

-- Distracted driving.
-Common examples are talking on a cell phone, texting, emailing eating, adjusting the radio, putting on makeup and even shaving.
+- Distracted driving: Common examples are talking on a cell phone, texting, emailing, eating, adjusting the radio, putting on makeup, and even shaving.

-- Turning without signaling the intent to turn.
+- Turning without signaling.

 - Driving while under the influence of alcohol or drugs.

-Contact a Chicago Pedestrian Accident Attorney
+Consult with a Chicago Pedestrian Accident Attorney